Tab Software Comparisons¶

 Offline availability.
 If you like, you can also install Tabbycat on your own computer, rather than host it as website on a server.
 This means that you can use it offline.
 However installing Tabbycat in this manner will require the (at least brief) use of a command line interface.

 Cost.
-Tabbie2 is free to use.
-Tabbycat is free to use for not-for-profit, not-for-fundraising tournaments; tournaments for profit or fundraising must make a donation of A$1 per team.
-In addition, larger tournaments that run on Tabbycat’s recommended web host (Heroku) may need to purchase an upgraded database service (the free tier has storage limits) which will cost around ~US$3 to use for the duration of a week-long tournament.
+Tabbycat and Tabbie2 are both free to use.
+Larger tournaments that run on Tabbycat’s recommended web host (Heroku) may need to purchase an upgraded database service (the free tier has storage limits) which will cost around ~US$3 to use for the duration of a week-long tournament.

 Documentation.
 Tabbycat has relatively extensive documentation that can be useful for learning how to use a particular feature or understanding what is happening at a technical level.